juosukai/juosukai.github.io/_posts/2014-11-03-finmacadmin.md

 ---
 layout: post
 title: Finmacadmin 2014.2
+comments: True

 ---

 The second Finmacdmin-meeting was planned at MacSysadmin 2014 in Gothenburg, and mainly arranged by Robin Laurén at [Reaktor](http://www.reaktor.com).

 We managed to have several very interesting presentations:

-* Joel Manserus from mcare talked about the AppleCare products
+* Joel Manserus from [mcare](http://www.mcare.fi) talked about the AppleCare products
-* Hannes Juutilainen built a local Munki system in just under 15 minutes
+* [Hannes Juutilainen](https://github.com/hjuutilainen?tab=activity) built a local Munki system in just under 15 minutes
-* Janne Lehikoinen talked about git in systems administration
+* Janne Lehikoinen from [Tieto](http://www.tieto.fi/) talked about git in systems administration

 ### puppet ja mac-ylläpito